OfficeDev/office-js-docs-pr/docs/tutorials/share-data-and-events-between-custom-functions-and-the-task-pane-tutorial.md

 ---
-title: Tutorial: Share data and events between Excel custom functions and the task pane (preview)
+title: "Tutorial: Share data and events between Excel custom functions and the task pane (preview)"
 description: 'In Excel, share data and events between custom functions and the task pane.' ms.date: 02/20/2020 ms.prod: excel